jzwolak/retroact/README.md

 Next: make this CSP (concurrent sequential process) actually rerender the view, update the UI, and update the :current-view key.
 The CSP needs its own thread which I must start.
 Manifold doesn't do any threading.

-I just finished making the atom contain Swing React data so that we can have a root component, virtual DOM, and other stuff.
+I just finished making the atom contain Retroact data so that we can have a root component, virtual DOM, and other stuff.

 Next: write the attribute applier for contents which will detect object identity and not